 How to get started building a communication skill set

-You can start building a communication skill set by studying anything — or doing any job — that will let you practise writing, public speaking, or creating any other type of content.
+You can start building a communication skill set by studying anything — or doing any job — that will let you practice writing, public speaking, or creating any other type of content.

 Having a portfolio of content can help you if you want to get into most communications roles, including ones at large organisations (like marketing or PR).

 For aspiring writers, we recommend getting into the habit of writing regularly — ideally every day (even if it’s only a few hundred words) — and posting your writing publicly on Facebook, Twitter, or a blog.

 For spoken content, you should practice in any ways you can — for example, give presentations in your professional area, join your local Toastmasters group, make video blogs, or start a podcast.